-No individual has the authority to enter into purchase contracts or in any way obligate Marshall University for a procurement indebtedness unless specifically authorized to do so by the President, Vice President for Business Affairs, or the University Director of Purchasing.
-Any such negotiations are considered as unauthorized purchases and the individual will be held personally accountable.
+No individual has the authority to enter into purchase contracts or in any way to obligate Marshall University for a procurement indebtedness unless specifically authorized to do so under the policies of the State of West Virginia.
+The Purchasing Agent for Marshall University is responsible for adherence to these policies.
+Any negotiations outside these policies are considered as unauthorized purchases and the individual will be held personally accountable.

 All equipment and supplies requested by faculty or staff members must be requisitioned by means of the Purchase Requisition Form.
 Requisition forms are available at the Purchasing Office, Room 201, Old Main.
-Each requisition originated by a faculty or staff member must contain detailed specifications and must be signed by the proper department chairman, dean or department head and vice president.
+Each requisition originated by a faculty or staff member must contain detailed specifications and must be signed by the proper department chairperson, dean or department head and vice president.
 After approvals, the requisition is forwarded to the University Purchasing Office for processing.